-- Forward Market: The physical commodity trade from one industry stakeholder (grower, miner,etc) to another for delivery in the future.
+- Forward Market: The physical commodity trade from one industry stakeholder (grower, miner, etc) to another for delivery in the future.

 - Cash Market/ OTC Market: A Cash Market or an Over-the-Counter (OTC) Market comprises both the Spot and Forward Markets.
-One uses “OTC” to distinguish the physical market from a regulated futures market such as the Intercontinental Exchange (ICE), Chicago Mercantile Exchange (CME) or others listing financial assets.
+One uses “OTC” to distinguish the physical market from a regulated futures market such as the Intercontinental Exchange (ICE), Chicago Mercantile Exchange (CME), or others listing financial assets.

 - Futures contract: A futures contract is a derivative of the physical market.
 A successful futures contract has specifications of the most commonly traded aspects of a commodity, including the quality, geographic delivery point(s), and unit size.
 Some futures contracts are monthly and but others are unique such as ICE raw sugar futures with a 75-day delivery window.
-Exchanges issue a series of these contracts from a few years into the future and even up to to 96 months into the future for Brent Crude Oil.
-The front month contact is the one with the closest delivery window from today.
+Exchanges issue a series of these contracts from a few years into the future and even up to 96 months into the future for Brent Crude Oil.
+The front-month contract is the one with the closest delivery window from today.
 Trading futures contracts is federally regulated by the Commodity Futures Trading Commission (CFTC) and requires depositing a margin for a percentage of the total value to a clearing commission.

 - Underlying Market: A futures contract on a regulated exchange is derived from the physicals market.
 Thus, the physicals market is the Over the Counter, underlying market.

 - Benchmark or Index: This is a number by which an asset is measured.
 PanXchange’s benchmark prices track monthly values for the US industrial hemp sector and the US specialty sand market (proppants).
-It is used to gauge one’s performance in the market, for mark-to-market accounting, for revenue and investment decisions and most importantly, to negotiation actual commodity transactions in the OTC market.
+It is used to gauge one’s performance in the market, for mark-to-market accounting, for revenue and investment decisions, and most importantly, to negotiate actual commodity transactions in the OTC market.
 The methodology on how we establish these prices is proprietary, but suffice to say here that we follow IOSCO guidelines.

 - Futures versus Forwards: Understanding how futures contracts are derived from the cash market is key to understanding how to mitigate price risk.
 Futures markets have far more liquidity than OTC markets because they include financial speculators who never intend to take physical delivery of the commodity.

-Now that we have the lingo down, see our recent post for an example how to basis trade in the cash market.
+Now that we have the lingo down, see our recent post for an example of how to basis trade in the cash market.